evo777/YouCaster/README.md

 # YouCaster

-An application that allows you to search Youtube videos.
+An application that use Youtube API to allow you to search Youtube videos.